wilkinsonlab/SCOFF/README.md

-# SemSubWf
+# SCOFF
 ==================================
-SemSubWf (Semantic SubWorkflows) automatically annotates workflows with semantic terms and returns subworkflows - clusters of semantically similar bioinformatics workflow fragments to promote workflow repair and construction.
+SCOFF (Semantic Clustering Of Functional Fragments) automatically annotates workflows with semantic terms and returns subworkflows - clusters of semantically similar bioinformatics workflow fragments to promote workflow repair and construction.

-This site describes our output result structure, includes the source code of the SemSubWf system and briefly explains how to use it.
+This site describes our output result structure, includes the source code of the SCOFF system and briefly explains how to use it.

 ## Output results structure ##
-This section describes the different types of output files from our analysis of myExperiment workflows using SemSubWf.
+This section describes the different types of output files from our analysis of myExperiment workflows using SCOFF.

 The output resources are distributed from the following URL, and folder structure(http://biordf.org/myExperiment_Annotations/) :
  1. **abstract_workflows/**:  Partially abstracted workflows (i.e. after removing non-biologically-meaningful steps) in Taverna formats.
 They are the input of the automatic annotation step.
  2. **OPMW/**:  Semantic annotations of all the services within every bioinformatics-oriented myExperiment workflow (in the standard OPMW format).
  These RDF output files include an instance of the `opmw:WorflowTemplateProcess` model for each non-shim available service of each annotated bioinformatics workflow (when each annotation in represented as an `<rdf:type rdf:resource=URI/>` property.
 Using these RDF file, our annotations are available and could be easily integrated in other systems requiring structured annotations of bioinformatic services.
- 3. **SemSubWf/**:
+ 3. **SCOFF/**:
   * **ClusteringSubgraphsBAO/**
       * **KbestSilh_AGNES/**
           * **Cluster1/**